“Who are you?”

 After my emotions came to a grinding halt, and my logic was in full throttle, I realized that he was also my biggest and only cheerleader, no matter how big the defense.
 I also realized that the Universe assigned him to the difficult task of delivering that life-changing message.

 You see, I believe everything that happens to us also happens for us, and that each storm we survive carries a valuable lesson.
-I also believe that if we ignore the often-subtle clues of the lesson we are about to learn, they become larger, until we cannot ignore them anymore.
+I also believe that if we ignore the often-subtle clues of the lesson we are about to learn, they become larger, until we cannot ignore them any longer.
 No matter what, we will never be able to outrun the lessons that are waiting for us.
 So, while reminding myself of these beliefs, I also recalled hearing variations of those words for many years.
 I either wasn’t listening or wasn’t quite ready to hear them.

-After being hit repeatedly with the “crane of pain”, the storm shelter finally gave in and the damn of self-awareness rushed in to consumed me.
+After being hit repeatedly with the “crane of pain”, the storm shelter finally gave in and the damn of self-awareness rushed in to consume me.
 It was time to sink or swim because I now was swirling around in the middle of an emotional hurricane.
 The emotions were raging out of control and the words were piercing my gut.
 I felt like I was drowning while being pregnant with an angry child who was trying to break free from years of torment and anguish.

 As a successful trauma therapist, I was now faced with my most difficult client ever… my inner child.
 I had to be understanding yet tough.
 I had to realistically and fairly look at the choices I had made along the way which led me to this day of reckoning.
-I had spent my entire life feeling as if I was alone and trapped on the other side of the fence, away from all the normal people.
+I had spent my entire life feeling as if I was alone and trapped on the other side of the fence, away from all the “normal” people.
 I had become obsessed about how to transform into one of the popular people.
 I had allowed the “you are defective” tape to play over and over in my mind for years.
 In return, my anxiety and fear had been paralyzing me.

 It was now time to take responsibility for my actions – or lack thereof – and it was time to forgive myself for settling behind this powerful fence of segregation.